-If you can’t file either returned by the deadline, you’ll have a six-month extension to file, which will move the due date out to September 15, 2021.
+If you can’t file either return by the deadline, you’ll have a six-month extension to file, which will move the due date out to September 15, 2023.

 Since the income from both partnerships and S corporations flows directly through to your individual income tax return, neither business tax return will typically require payment of tax.